vyknight/vyknight/README.md

-## Hello

-I'm Matthew, a 4th year Computer Science student at the University of Toronto.
-I've previously interned at Amazon, Huawei, IBM, and Onova as a software developer.

-I specialize in database technologies, but I've also done quite a bit of fullstack web development.
+I'm Matthew, I'm a software engineer working for Amazon.